TAU-Power-Electronic-Systems/Soft4PES/docs/_sources/autoapi/soft4pes/model/grid/base_grid/index.rst

 .. autoapi-nested-parse::

-   Base values for a grid
+   Base values for a grid.

    ..
        !! processed by numpydoc !!